-You have a key role here, Chief, in promoting the next generation of women and men to enforce the rules you have put in place
+You have a key role here, Chief, in promoting the next generation of leaders to enforce the rules you have put in place

 EMS graduates can climb the career ladder quickly, arriving in leadership positions with minimal life or professional experience, and even less management training.
 Supervision is as different from clinical medicine as auto repair is from plumbing.
 Even a smart, motivated individual will need additional skill sets to succeed in the new role.

 In this special coverage series, learn how to equip field supervisors with the skills they need to be effective in their roles.

 Gordon Graham here again.
 Today’s article is a continuation from my last installment on the key role of the supervisor in a public safety agency.
 So here is a question for you, Chief: How do you select, train, mentor and develop your cadre of supervisors?

 Before you answer that question, here is the process I’ve seen in too many public safety agencies: You announce a test, you give the test, you establish a list of eligible candidates and you select people from this list – or you promote excellent clinicians.

 I guarantee you there are better ways to promote people, but my experience tells me that when you approach the Human Resources people you will likely be greeted with all the reasons you cannot put a more efficient and effective process into place.